T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

     Be aware that line.count / line.total have to be known before the query is fired.
 E.g. `10.sql = SELECT {{10.line.count}}, ...
 WHERE {{10.line.count}} = ...`
     won't work as expected. `{{10.line.count}}` can't be replaced before the query is fired, but will be replaced during processing the result!

     Different types of SQL queries are possible: SELECT, INSERT, UPDATE, DELETE, SHOW

     Only SELECT and SHOW queries will fire subqueries.

-    *   Processing of the resulting rows and columns:
+    Processing of the resulting rows and columns:

     * In general, all columns of all rows will be printed out sequentially.

-        On a per column base, printing of columns can be suppressed.
-This might be useful to select values which will be accessed later on in another query via the {{level.columnname}} variable.
+    * On a per column base, printing of columns can be suppressed by starting the columnname with an underscore '_'.
+E.g. `SELECT id AS _id`.
+      This might be useful to store values, which will be used later on in another query via the `{{id:R}}` or `{{level.columnname}}` variable.
 To suppress printing of a column, use a underscore as column name prefix.
+E.g. `SELECT id AS _id`

     Reserved column names have a special meaning and will be processed in a special way.
 See `Processing of columns in the SQL result`_ for details.

     There are extensive ways to wrap columns and rows automatically.
 See :ref:`wrapping-rows-and-columns`

 Debug the bodytext
 ------------------